srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     cd certificates
     ```

-1. At the Cloud Shell command prompt, to download the Azure IoT helper scripts that you will be using, enter the following commands:
+1. At the Cloud Shell command prompt, to download and prepare the Azure IoT helper scripts that you will be using, enter the following commands:

     ```sh
     # download helper script files